ozerdur/MicroservicesDesignPatterns/readMe.md

 - If you have more than 4 microservices
 - Uses async messaging pattern
 - All transactions are managed by a central manager (Saga State Machine)

+## Event Sourcing

+- Data is saved as an append-only event to the db
+- An entity's state can be acquired by playing the events
+- Good for keeping history
+- Entity's last state can be derived even after db crash
+- Use with CQRS

+### Event Store
+- A db which is created for event sourcing
+- Events are store in chronological order
+- Has a notification system to listen saved events
+- Open source
+- Can be communicated via http or tcp